Defense Secretary Mattis To Retire In February, Trump Says, Amid Syria Tension

 "General Jim Mattis will be retiring, with distinction, at the end of February, after having served my Administration as Secretary of Defense for the past two years," Trump wrote.

 "General Mattis was a great help to me in getting allies and other countries to pay their share of military obligations.
 A new Secretary of Defense will be named shortly.
-I greatly thank Jim for his service!," the president also wrote in a second tweet about the departure.
+I greatly thank Jim for his service!" the president also wrote in a second tweet about the departure.

 General Jim Mattis will be retiring, with distinction, at the end of February, after having served my Administration as Secretary of Defense for the past two years.
 During Jim’s tenure, tremendous progress has been made, especially with respect to the purchase of new fighting....— Donald J. Trump (@realDonaldTrump) December 20, 2018